daheise/simrate_control/README.md

 ## Key bindings

-* Press 'w' to toggle between waypoint-by-waypoint altitude detection.
+* Press 'w' to toggle waypoint-by-waypoint altitude detection.
-* Press 'p' to toggle simrate adjustment on/off, and to unpause the game.
+* Press 'p' to toggle simrate adjustment on/off.
+* Press 'r' to resume after a pause at TOD.
 * Press 'q' or 'Ctrl + C' to set simrate to the minimum and exit.

+NOTE: Key presses do not take effect until the next screen update, so there may be some delay between press and effect.

 ## Configuration